1Password vs Sticky Password: which one’s better?

 Is 1Password better than Sticky Password?

 Yes, 1Password is better than Sticky Password.
-Compared to its counterpart, 1Password has more advanced security measures and infrastructure, better and more functional features, and user-friendlier interfaces.
-Additionally, you get all of these perks with 1Password at a cheaper price point compared to Sticky Password.
+Compared to its counterpart, 1Password has more advanced security measures and infrastructure, better and more functional features, and a user-friendly interface.

 Which is better for mobile: 1Password or Sticky Password?

 Sticky Password is slightly better for mobile.
 While both providers’ mobile apps are interactive and intuitive, 1Password’s mobile apps offer only the core features.
-Meanwhile, Sticky Password’s versions come with all the same functionalities that you’d find on its desktop apps.
+Meanwhile, Sticky Password’s versions come with all the same functionalities as its desktop apps.

 Can 1Password import from Sticky Password?